mnr/writing-wip/kwak-anthology.md

 Nilsson seemed puzzled, but Farj was alarmed.
 He leaned in with his visor and examined every piece of the exploded meal parts, taking pictures of each.
 Putting down the box, he adjusted the view in his visor for several minutes.
 It was clear he was assembling a virtual reconstruction, but none of what he was doing was visible to Araci or Lupe.

 Farj sat back.
-“I’ll explain later.”
-He told Nilsson.
+“I’ll explain later,” he told Nilsson.

 “I really can’t talk about this,” Farj told Araci.

 “Is it something you built?
 Did Dakota build it?”
 Araci tried to get an answer from Farj.

 “No. I can’t discuss this without a lawyer present.”
 Farj abruptly stood and motioned for Nilsson to do the same.
-“We need to go if we’re going to catch the loop home.”
+“We need to catch the loop home.”

 Araci knew there were plenty of hyperloops back to San Francisco.
 Farj was making an excuse to leave.
 Something about the meal had him on edge.
 They barely had time to end the meeting before Farj and Nilsson were out the door and gone.